Master of Psychology

 - Learn from staff and academics who are internationally recognised for their work across the breadth of psychology.

-- Choose to specialise in counselling, health psychology or sport and exercise psychology.
+- Tailor your program by choosing to specialise in health counselling, health psychology, or sport and exercise psychology.

 Fields of study